 7. Sugar-free gum

 Results of a 2015 study indicate that chewing sugar-free gum after meals reduced levels of bacteria that damage enamel.

 Having less of this bacteria may lead to stronger enamel that is better equipped to withstand decay.

-Dentists can detect cavities at an early stage and recommend preventive action.
-They may also provide a filling, crown, or other treatment for advanced cases of decay.
+Dentists can detect cavities at an early stage and can recommend preventive measures.
+They may also provide a filling, sealant, crown, or other treatments for advanced cases of decay.

 Home remedies should be used alongside dentist-recommended techniques, such as brushing, preferably with a high fluoride toothpaste.

 Tooth decay and cavities are common dental concerns that good dental hygiene and oral health can prevent.
 Aside from these, home remedies may help reverse or prevent cavities from occurring.